tahir-arslan/pizza-hunt/notes.md

 `getters` transforms data by default everytime it's queried. typically a special type of cuntion that takes stored data and modifies/formats it upon return (kind of like middleware for your data)
     in mongoose, just ned to add the `get` key to field we are looking to use (ex. in this case `createdAt` to modify date)

+18.3
+`accumulator` used inside `.reduce( )` by continually adding to a value within scope of method. by default, in `.reduce( )` then divides by length of entire array. this method is great for calculating value based off an accumulation of values in an array

+using `{ $push }` operator allows for duplicates. to avoid this, can use the code `{ $addToSet }`